NVIDIA-Merlin/NVTabular/examples/triton-nvt/README.md

 We start with pulling NVTabular container.
 This is to do preprocessing, feature engineering on our datasets, and then to train a DL model with PyT, TF or HugeCTR frameworks with processed datasets.

-Before starting docker continer, first create a `nvt_triton` directory and `models` subdirectory on your host machine:
+Before starting docker continer, first create a `nvt_triton` directory and `models` and `data` subdirectories on your host machine:

 ```
 mkdir -p nvt_triton/models/
+mkdir -p nvt_triton/data/
 cd /nvt_triton
 ```
-We will mount this directory into the NVTabular docker container.
+We will mount `nvt_triton` directory into the NVTabular docker container.

 NVTabular is available in the NVIDIA container repository at the following location: http://ngc.nvidia.com/catalog/containers/nvidia:nvtabular.